Blepharoplasty Eyelid Surgery in Newcastle, Maitland & Hunter Valley Australia

 Cost and Insurance Coverage

 The cost of blepharoplasty can vary significantly depending on the type of surgery and the extent of the procedure.
 In Sydney, the Hunter Valley, and Newcastle, the price for upper eyelid surgery typically ranges from $6,000 to $10,000.
-The final cost may also depend on private insurance coverage and the specifics of the procedure.
+The final cost may also depend on the type of private insurance coverage and the specifics of the procedure.

 Factors Influencing Cost